SwithFr/adaptable/readme.md

 new Adaptable();
 ```

 And that's it !
-Adaptable will automatically add ae-{breakpointWidth} class on your elements if their width is smaller than the breakpoints.
+Adaptable will automatically add an `ae-{breakpointWidth}` class on your element if it's width is
+smaller than the breakpoint.